As someone who loves both banana pudding & banana cake, I couldn’t be more excited about this delicious Banana Pudding Cake recipe!

 Allow to thaw for a few hours before assembling.

-- When it’s time to assemble the banana pudding cake, prepare your vanilla cream, cream cheese frosting, crushed Nilla Wafers, and sliced bananas.
+- When it’s time to assemble the banana pudding cake, prepare your vanilla cream, cream cheese frosting, crushed Nilla Wafers, and banana slices.

 - Pipe a dam of cream cheese frosting about 1/4-1/2 inch from the edge of the cake layer and fill with the vanilla cream.

-- Next, we layered on crushed Vanilla Wafers followed by thinly sliced bananas.
-Just as with banana pudding, the crushed cookies will absorb moisture from the pudding and soften.
+- Next, we layered on crushed Vanilla Wafers followed by thinly sliced ripe bananas.
+Just as with banana pudding, the crushed cookies will absorb moisture from the creamy pudding and soften.